ABhishek213490/AIrline-data-Analysis--python_sql/README.md

 ### Tight Labor Market Resulting in Increased Labor Costs
 The aviation sector is experiencing a scarcity of skilled workers, leading to higher labor costs and an increase in turnover rates.

+### NOn-uniform demand of flights for different day of week with Variable Profitable flight routes and Aircraft service and Fitness cost
+Identify high-demand aircraft types, flight routes, and peak days of the week to optimize profitability

 # Approach

 ## Data Preparation